-Take some time out of your summer break and learn something new with University of Missouri’s Life Science Quest program!
-Life Science Quest is an academy for students interested in agriculture and how it impacts our daily lives.
-Activities include extracting DNA and enzymes, discussing ethical issues in agriculture and touring plant and biotechnology companies in St. Louis.
+Take some time out of your summer break and learn something new with University of Missouri’s Life Sciences Quest program!
+Life Sciences Quest is an academy for students interested in agriculture and how it impacts our daily lives.
+Activities include hands-on experiences in biochemistry labs and research farms; tours of various science and research industries; discussing ethical issues in agriculture; and opportunities to learn from professionals in science-related industries.

-> - Must be residents of Missouri
+- Must be residents of Missouri

 - Funded by the Missouri Department of Agriculture

 What will we be doing?

 There are many scheduled activities for the program including working in the freshman biochemistry lab, touring our swine farm, learning about human, animal and plant genetics, and visiting St. Louis on industry tours.

 Life Sciences Quest will provide housing, food, transportation (during the program to tours) and University Student Health Services.

 The Life Sciences Quest program is free to all admitted students.

 Contact Julie Scroggs, Coordinator of Student Recruitment, firstname.lastname@example.org, 573-884-3244